Skip to Content

 Spectrum Autism Support Center 2997 Main St, Duluth, GA, United States

-Spectrum Saturday Social Club will provide a safe space for adults who are on the autism spectrum.
-Participants who are out of high school and are 18 years or older, have independent self help skills, and are able to function with little supervision.
-The group will meet on Saturdays from 6:30 pm-8:30 pm where they will play games, enjoy karaoke, or watch movies with friends.
+Spectrum's Friday Homeschool Social Club will provide a safe space for neurodiverse homeschooled individuals on the autism spectrum, with ADHD or learning differences, ages 5-18.
+Participants need to have independent self-help skills, and able to function with minimal supervision.
+They will play board games or video games, enjoy karaoke, play outdoors or watch movies with friends.
 The club will be supervised by professional staff that will facilitate the members to help make new friends and strengthen social skills.
+We will have one supervisor for this program and will ask parents to sign up to take a turn as a volunteer monitor one time and will look for 2 to 3 monitors per week per session.